Who Menstruates? People Menstruate.

 Here’s what a lot of us have been taught: that only women get their periods.
 Whether this was introduced in an elementary school sex-ed class, or perpetuated through depictions in media and marketing, periods are wildly considered to be a girl thing— a cultural experience that signifies womanhood.

-But here’s the period golden rule, outlined by trans menstruation activist Kenny Ethan Jones in response to J.K.
+But here’s the period golden rule, outlined by trans activist Kenny Ethan Jones in response to J.K.
 Rowling’s tweet:

 Not all women menstruate, and not all people who menstruate are women.

 Gender isn’t actually a determining factor on whether someone gets a period.
 This is because gender and sex are two distinct aspects of our identity.
 “Biological” sex largely has to do with our sex organs.
 If a baby is born with a penis, they’re assigned male.
 If they’re born with a vulva, then the assigned sex is female.
 Sex, like gender, also operates on a spectrum.
 You can read more about it here.